EarthScope/rover/docs/pipeline.md

     index the downloaded data.
 This is done by `rover ingest`.
 This and later steps can be omitted with `--no-ingest`.

-  * **Ingest** - Each block of indexed data is added to the local data store.
-This is done by `rover ingest`, which takes the byte offset and length of the block and appends that data to the existing data in the store.
+  * **Ingest** - Each block of indexed data is added to the repository.
+This is done by `rover ingest`, which takes the byte offset and length of the block and appends that data to the existing data in the repository.

-  * **Indexing** - The command `rover index` updates the index for the local store.
+  * **Indexing** - The command `rover index` updates the index for the repository.
 This step can be omitted with `--no-index`.

 * **Summary** - A summary table is generated.
 This step can be ommitted with `--no-post-summary`.